clipperhouse/uax29.net/README.md

 The tokenizer is implemented as a `ref struct`, so you should see zero allocations for static text such as `byte[]` or `string`/`char`.

-Calling `GetWords` et al returns a lazy enumerator, and will not allocate per-token.
+Calling `Split.Words` returns a lazy enumerator, and will not allocate per-token.
 There are `ToList` and `ToArray` methods for convenience, which will allocate.

 For `Stream` or `TextReader`/`StreamReader`, a buffer needs to be allocated behind the scenes.
-You can specify the size when calling `GetWords`.
-You can also optionally pass your own `byte[]` or `char[]` to do your own allocation, perhaps with [ArrayPool](https://learn.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1).
+You can specify the size when calling `Split.Words`.
+You can also optionally pass your own `byte[]` or `char[]` to do your own allocation, perhaps with [ArrayPool](https://github.com/clipperhouse/uax29.net/blob/main/Benchmarks/Program.cs#L89).
 Or, you can re-use the buffer by calling `SetStream` on an existing tokenizer, which will avoid re-allocation.

 ### Options

-Pass `Options.OmitWhitespace` if you would like whitespace-only tokens not to be returned.
+Pass `Options.OmitWhitespace` if you would like whitespace-only tokens not to be returned (for words only).

 ### Invalid inputs

 The tokenizer expects valid (decodable) UTF-8 bytes or UTF-16 chars as input.
-We [make an effort](https://github.com/clipperhouse/uax29.net/blob/main/uax29/Unicode.Test.cs#L55) to ensure that all bytes will be returned even if invalid, i.e. to be lossless in any case, though the resulting tokenization may not be useful.
+We [make an effort](https://github.com/clipperhouse/uax29.net/blob/main/uax29/Unicode.Test.cs#L80) to ensure that all bytes will be returned even if invalid, i.e. to be lossless in any case, though the resulting tokenization may not be useful.
 Garbage in, garbage out.

 ### Major version changes

-If you are using v1.x of this package, v2 has been renamed:
+#### v2 → v3

+Renamed methods:

+`Tokenizer.GetWords(input)` → `Split.Words(input)`

+#### v1 → v2

+Renamed package, namespace and methods:

 `dotnet add package uax29.net` → `dotnet add package UAX29`

 `using uax29` → `using UAX29`

-We renamed the methods:

 `Tokenizer.Create(input)` → `Tokenizer.GetWords(input)`